Topo-Geometric Analysis of Variability in Point Clouds using Persistence Landscapes: Simulation Studies

-Top and bottom rows of panels (e)-(g) in Figure \ref{pcaEg} show mean landscapes and PC directions following alignment and without alignment, respectively.
-Panel (h) clearly highlights the benefits of alignment of landscapes through better separation of the two settings, (i) and (ii), when projected along two PC directions.
+The top and bottom rows in Figure \ref{pcaEg}(e)-(g) show the primary PC direction of variability within one standard deviation of the mean following alignment and without alignment, respectively.
+Panel (h) highlights the benefits of alignment of landscapes through better separation of the two settings, (i) and (ii), when projected along the first two PC directions.
 Specifically, in the top row, when PCA is carried out on aligned landscapes, all of the point clouds that have two loops have a negative first PC score, while all of the point clouds with only one loop have a positive first PC score.
-There is no such clear separation of the two groups when PCA is performed on unaligned landscapes, as seen in the bottom row of panel (h).
+There is no such clear separation of the two groups when PCA is performed on unaligned landscapes, as seen in the bottom row of (h).
+The separation in PC scores after alignment is directly related to the improved interpretability of the primary PC direction shown in the top row in (e)-(g): the landscape in (e) corresponding to -1 standard deviation from the mean in (f) exhibits features of a landscape for a point cloud with two loops, while the landscape in (g) corresponding to +1 standard deviation exhibits features of a landscape for a point cloud with one loop.

-Following results from Simulation 1, we expect to see two clear clusters in the denoised persistence diagram, corresponding to two distinct topological features, using reparamterizations $\{\gamma_i\}$, shown in panel (j), and this is indeed the case as seen in panel (k).
-This is explained as follows: points concentrated around $(b,d) \approx (0.25,0.6)$ correspond to the single circle in the blue point clouds and the large circle in the red point clouds.
+Following results from previous simulations, we expect to see two clear clusters in the denoised persistence diagrams, using reparameterizations $\{\gamma_i\}$ shown in (j), corresponding to two distinct topological features; this is indeed the case as seen in (k).
+This is explained as follows: points concentrated around $(b,d) \approx (0.25,0.6)$ correspond to the single circle in the blue point clouds and the large circle in the red ones.
 This is consistent with the data generating process where the large circles across the two groups correspond to each other.
-The points associated with the second feature for the red point clouds are concentrated around $(b,d) \approx (0.1,0.25)$ and correspond to the additional significant homological feature (smaller circle) that generally has smaller persistence than the larger feature (larger circle).
-It is very difficult to discern such topological information from the noisy diagram in panel (i).
+The points associated with the second feature for the red point clouds are concentrated around $(b,d) \approx (0.1,0.25)$ and correspond to the additional significant homological feature (smaller circle) that generally has smaller persistence than the larger circle.
+It is very difficult to discern such topological information from the noisy diagrams in (i).